PokeyOne/rails-logistic-company/README.md

 ## Technologies
-The whole thing is a Rails application built on Rails 7 with a MySQL database.
+The whole thing is a Rails application built on Rails 7 with a Sqlite database.
 Main versions listed below:
 - Rails 7.0.1
 - Sqlite 3
 - Node 16.13.0